We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a binary string s.
-In one second, all occurrences of "01" are simultaneously replaced with "10".
-This process repeats until no occurrences of "01" exist.
-Return the number of seconds needed to complete this process.
+Given a binary string s, in one second all occurrences of the substring "01" are simultaneously replaced by "10".
+This process is repeated until no "01" substring exists.
+The task is to determine the total number of seconds required to complete this process.

 Key Insights